droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 <p>“May Vallaki find sanctuary in the mercy of the mists, and may we come together stronger, more united, and more prosperous than ever before.
 Thank you.”</p>
 </div>

 The townsfolk answer her speech with muted applause and slowly disperse from the square.

 If still alive, Father Lucian Petrovich emerges from the crowd and greets the players.
 He notes, with dry amusement, that he has not previously heard the phrase “find sanctuary in the mercy of the mists” before, but that it is reminiscent of a passage he once read in a prayer book dedicated to Ezra, goddess of the Mists.
 He wonders aloud whether Vallaki shall soon see a religious revival of a different kind, then chuckles wryly and moves to return to St. Andral’s Church.

 If asked his opinion on Lady Wachter, Father Petrovich states, carefully, that he believes that her heart is in the right place, and that he believes that the light of the Morninglord can guide any soul—even those that believe themselves lost to the Mists.

 Father Petrovich also briefly expresses his regret for his younger sister, Baroness Lydia Petrovna, who has faced many challenges over the past several months and years, and shares his hopes that the Vallakovich family will find a sense of peace amidst their new circumstances.
 ## F5b.
 The Reward
 If the players return to Wachterhaus to obtain their promised compensation (if any), Lady Wachter provides it to them with gratitude.
 Their reward is as follows:

 * Up to thirty silvered crossbow bolts
-* Up to four silvered spears
+* Up to two silvered spears
-* Up to two sets of armor worth 100 gp or less
-* Up to one set of armor worth 400 gp or less
-* Enough raw silver to silver up to two additional weapons
+* Two additional silver weapons with a Bulk 1/L, or one additional silver weapon with Bulk 2
+* Up to three common items 4th level or less (She offer three Specious Pouches - Type I, or anything else of party's choice - if they suggestions are sensible)

 All of the weapons, ammunition, and armor were taken from an old armory whose location was lost for several years due to Izek’s chronic mismanagement.